-The housing policy provides additional opportunities specifically for affordable housing provision immediately adjacent or close to (the site should be within reasonable walking distance to) a town or village.
+House policy 2(b) provides additional opportunities specifically for affordable housing provision immediately adjacent or close to.
 Housing supported through this policy will need to be maintained as affordable to subsequent and future households in perpetuity.
-The houses are only allowed via this policy as an exception where there are no housing allocations or all existing allocations have been developed within the town or village.
-It is intended that the Local Plan's Action Programme along with the Housing Land Audit will monitor the delivery of housing on allocated housing sites within towns and villages.
+Housing is supported as an exception where there are no housing allocations or where there are proven difficulties in delivering allocated housing sites within the town or village.

+The Local Development Plan's Action Programme along with the Housing Land Audit will monitor the delivery of housing on allocated housing sites within towns and villages.
 It will help indicate where there may be instances where support could be given to bringing forward affordable housing outwith but adjacent or close to a town or village.